All Episodes

 You guys are seeing this all wrong.

-I said this is an opportunity to point out uh how the news media one of the tricks that they have used for decades.
+This is an opportunity to point out how the news media, one of the tricks that they have used for decades.

-And that is, you know, going into an edit room with fifty minutes of tape, slicing and dicing it down to one to try and and put the worst possible spin on the person that they're interviewing.
+And that is, you know, going into an edit room with 50 minutes of tape, slicing and dicing it down to one to try and put the worst possible spin on the person that they're interviewing.

-And so for me, this is an opportunity to just advance a narrative that I and a case that I've been building.
+And so for me, this is an opportunity to just advance a narrative and a case that I've been building.

 It's dead.